Dynamic Cable Design & Configuration Optimization

 The cable branch of the system workflow.

-It provides the final transition from system behavior to deployable infrastructure design.
+It provides the final transition from system behavior to mechanically feasible cable configuration design.

 Why It Matters Commercially